ykashou92/Analyzing-Weather-Data-in-R/chapter1.md

 # Subsetting will take one extra bracket.
 print(paste("Looking deeper into the 2nd column of xdf:", xdf[[2]])

-# So we will `cbind` or column bind the first column, with the other three.
+# So you will `cbind` or column bind the first column, with the other three.
 xdf <- cbind(xdf[___], xdf[[___]])

 # Let's call ncol again